ezavarygin/voffset/README.md

 (if not specified, 3-pixel width is used instead).
 Example of the file with Gaussian kernels can be found in the `example` folder.

 --plot - create a pdf file with an off-set distribution bar chart.

+--chi2plots - Plot chi2 fitted with a porabola for each spectrum.
 ```
-The program creates a file with two columns: file names of the specified spectra, velocity off-sets in km/s.
+The program creates a file with three columns: file names of the specified spectra, velocity off-sets in km/s, 1 sigma uncertainty on the off-set in km/s (determined from points where *chi^2 = chi^2_min + 1*).
 The first line corresponds to the reference spectrum.

 ## How it works